A Warm Welcome to the Library FAQs for Sponsors

 What is the cost of the program?

-Funding to cover the costs of coats, books, and signage comes from grantors, foundations, corporate sponsors, service projects, or other funds raised in partnership with Operation Warm.
+Funding to cover the cost of coats and administrative fees comes from grantors, foundations, corporate sponsors, service projects, or other funds raised in partnership with Operation Warm.
 Often funding is a combination of both public and private donations.
-The typical donation required for an Operation Warm Library Program event is between $5,000-5,500.
+The typical donation required for an Operation Warm Library Program event is $5,500.

 Although not required, volunteering is highly encouraged!
 Approximately 10 volunteers typically staff a library event.
 Your Investment in a library program is an opportunity to build camaraderie and make a positive impact in your local community!